How much pre-training is enough to discover a good subnetwork?: Introduction

-\textbf{This paper.} We adopt the greedy forward selection pruning framework and analyze subnetwork performance with respect to the number of SGD pre-training iterations performed on the dense model.
-From this analysis, \emph{we discover a threshold in the number of pre-training iterations---logarithmically dependent upon the size of the dataset---beyond which subnetworks obtained via greedy forward selection perform well in terms of training error.} Such a finding offers theoretical insight into the early-bird ticket phenomenon and provides intuition for why discovering high-performing subnetworks is more difficult in large-scale experiments \citep{early_bird, finetune_rewind, rethink_pruning}.
-We validate our theoretical analysis through extensive experiments (i.e., two-layer networks on MNIST and CNNs on CIFAR10 and ImageNet), \emph{finding that the amount of pre-training required to discover a subnetwork that performs well is consistently dependent on the size of the dataset.}
+In this paper, we aim at filling in this gap by bridging the theory of neural networks trained with gradient descent, and the pruning algorithm of greedy forward selection.
+From this analysis, \emph{we discover a simple threshold in the number of pre-training iterations---logarithmically dependent upon the size of the dataset---beyond which subnetworks obtained via greedy forward selection perform well in terms of training error.} Such a finding offers a theoretical insight into the early-bird ticket phenomenon and provides intuition for why discovering high-performing subnetworks is more difficult in large-scale experiments \citep{early_bird, finetune_rewind, rethink_pruning}.